 Justice McCawley adjourned the matter Sine Die and directed all parties to enter into discussions with a view to making a risk assessment regarding the necessity and quantum of holdbacks.
-If no agreement is reached within 6 weeks, a hearing date is to be scheduled in the fall of 2011 at which time the Court will render a decision.
+No agreement was reached and a hearing has been scheduled for October 17, 2011.